AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 is used to select the child resources to monitor, as follows ('selected' resources match the filter, 'filtered out' resources do not):

-* Existing resources which are filtered out will not be returned as part of the initial 201/200 updates.
+* Children which are filtered out will not be returned as part of any full update or receive any child updates.
-* Updates to filtered-out resources which leave them filtered out will be ignored.
-* Updates which bring an existing resource into the selected set will be reported with a 200/200 update.
+* Updates which bring an existing child into the selected set will be reported with a 200/200 update.
-* Updates which move an existing resource (which has already been reported) out of the selected set will be reported with a 200/412 update.
+* Updates which move an existing child (which has already been reported) out of the selected set will be reported with a 200/412 update.
-* Newly-created selected resources will be reported with a 200/201 update.
-Removed selected resources will be reported with 200/404.
+* Newly-created selected children will be reported with a 200/201 update.
+Removed selected children will be reported with 200/404.
-* Creation or deletion of filtered-out resources will be ignored.

 The filter is a JSON value, and is applied, as a JSON Merge Patch, to the body of a resource.
 If this results in no change the resource is